Follow my blog with Bloglovin

 Find The Hunger Games 4-movie collection here.

-I talked to her and we both agreed we wanted something fierce, something that matches her fiery, empowered personality.
+Ms Emma & I both agreed we wanted something fierce, something that matches her fiery, empowered personality.
 That helped narrow it down even more.
-She is a first grader, and we definitely love many characters, Dr Seuss’ included.
+Ms Emma is a first grader, and we definitely love many characters, Dr Seuss’ included.
 But we wanted to make it a bit unique, something that was unlikely to be done by any of her classmates.

 We decided to go with something that we could manage with what we had on hand, as opposed to buying more stuff.
 While I loooveeed the Paper Bag Princess idea (she is pretty bad-a, in my opinion), I had just ran out of paper to make the paper bag dress.
 That meant a trip to the store AND spending money.
 Nope.
 Not cool.